eclipse-archived/ceylon-ide-intellij/README.md

 # Requirements

-This plugin is developed against IntelliJ IDEA 2016.2.
-It works with both Community and Ultimate editions, and also supports Android Studio.
+This plugin is developed against IntelliJ IDEA 2016.2, but is compatible with 2016.1+.
+It works with both Community and Ultimate editions, and also supports Android Studio 2.x.

 The plugin includes a full embedded distribution of Ceylon, so you don't necessarily have to download and install Ceylon separately.